angspos/intel-vault/README.md

 A personal knowledge system for absorbing the AI ecosystem's signal without burning your weekends.
 Built on Andrej Karpathy's LLM Wiki pattern, extended with a bandwidth-aware filter and a weekly digest automation loop.

-Use this template if you are an individual contributor who wants to stay current on AI tooling, research, and adjacent engineering craft — but a firehose of newsletters, GitHub trending lists, and arXiv isn't how you want to spend your free time.
+Use this template if you are an individual contributor who wants to stay current on AI tooling, research, and adjacent engineering craft, all while increasing productivity — but a firehose of newsletters, GitHub trending lists, and arXiv isn't how you want to spend your free time.

 This framework works with any LLM you can have a conversation with.
+It pulls from external sources (articles, papers, GitHub) and — optionally — your own chat history, filters against your actual work and career trajectory, and produces a weekly digest that surfaces recurring growth themes, compares your workflows against cutting-edge tooling, and names knowledge gaps with concrete bridges to close them.
 The weekly-digest automation assumes an agentic setup (scheduled tasks + tool use) — if you only have a chatbot, run the digest manually each week.

 ## What it is